MichaelTheTall/W12D3HW/polymorphism_composition_quiz.md

 6. What do we mean by 'composition' in reference to object-oriented programming?

+*Composition refers to objects that are composed ('has-a' relationships) of other objects*

 7. When would you use composition?
 Provide a simple example in Java.

+*If a Car object requires an Engine object, Wheel objects, and Door objects*

 8. What is/are the advantage(s) of using composition?

+*You get modular code which can be easily manipulated and avoid massive snarlups of multiple inheretence issues*

 9. When an object is destroyed, what happens to all the objects it is composed of?

+*Those objects are all destroyed too*